 Where to stay

-The canyon region has certainly adapted to the needs of tourists, and therefore there is a large range of accommodation available at varying price points, including a number of campsites very close to the Three Rondavels themselves.
+The canyon region has certainly adapted to the needs of tourists, and therefore there is a large range of accommodation available at varying price points, including several campsites very close to the Three Rondavels themselves.